hxaxnxa/DocQuery-Chat/README.md

 - 🧠 **Weaviate (free tier)** as the vector database to store document embeddings
 - 🔍 **Gemini embeddings** to convert text into vector representations
 - 💬 **Gemini model** for generating responses to user queries
+- 📊 **LangSmith** for tracing and user feedback evaluation

 The app includes features like:
 - 🔐 User authentication
 - 📁 File validation
 - ⏳ Session timeout
 - 💬 A conversational chat interface
+- 📜 Detailed logging for debugging (app.log)

 ---